R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/project.md

 #### 2.e Partition disks

-Set all partitions as: `Ext4 journaling file system`

 > Partitioning method: `Manual`<br>
 > `SCSI3 (0,0,0) (sda) - 33.1 GB ATA VBOX HARDDISK`
 - Location for the new partition table.
-NOTE
+[NOTE: The installer may revert to the SCSI1 or SCSI2 protocols.
+Don't worry about this.]
 > Create new empty partition table on this device? `Yes`<br>
 > `pri/log 33.1 GB FREE SPACE`<br>
 > How to use this free space: `Create a new partition`<br>
-> New partition size: `524`
+> New partition size: `525`
 - This will be `sda1` and contain the OS.
 > Type for the new partition: `Primary`<br>
 > Location for the new partition: `Beginning`<br>